 Here are some tips for better sleep:

 - Cut off caffeine a few hours before you’re planning on sleeping

 - Use a sleep mask or ear plugs to limit distractions

 - Have a consistent sleep schedule on both weekdays and weekends

-Remember, you can also use Daylight Savings Time as an annual health reminder!
+And remember, you can also use Daylight Saving Time as an annual health reminder!

 The time changes are going to happen twice every year – so use them to your advantage.

 Let the time changes act as reminders to schedule your yearly exams.
 On the day the clocks change, use the extra hour to schedule your well visit or health care screenings so you’re all set for the coming year.

 “All of these changes play a role in increasing health risks,” Dr. Lingler shares.
 “Daylight saving time changes lead to higher risks of depression, stroke, heart attack, cancers, diabetes.
 It’s important to be mindful of how your body and mind react to these.”